The Circumcision Procedure – Pollock Technique™ Now in Calgary

 TIP: Never wipe a wound with gauze, cloth, etc. This may only dislodge a clot on the wound surface causing renewed oozing or bleeding.

 It is better to gently dab or apply gentle pressure on the healing wound surface.
 If the penis is dripping any blood and you cannot stop the bleeding with the pressure technique, call our doctor immediately.
-If after hours, contact the Primary Care Network who will give you directions or contact our doctor.

 Concealed Penis